cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

 Briefly,

-- It is your responsibility that no sensitive information is transmitted to external systems.
+- it is your responsibility that no sensitive information is transmitted to external systems.
+- everything that the AI touches should be assumed to be transmitted, in whole or in part, to the company operating the AI.

+To reduce the risk of this happening,

-- If possible, run the models locally on Esrum using our :ref:`GPU nodes
+- run models locally on Esrum using our :ref:`GPU nodes
   <p_usage_slurm_gpu>`.
+More documentation to follow.
+- use full sandboxing to prevent access to sensitive data.
+The built-in sandboxing that some AI agents offer is not sufficient for this purpose.

-When using AI tools such as OpenAI's `codex`, Anthropic's `claude code`, Microsoft's `copilot`, Mistral's `vibe`, or Google's `gemini`, it is strongly recommended to run them in a sandbox environment that limits access to sensitive data.

-For more information, please see the :ref:`p_ai_agents` page.
+For instructions on how to run agents such as OpenAI's `codex`, Anthropic's `claude code`, Microsoft's `copilot`, Mistral's `vibe`, or Google's `gemini`, in a sandbox environment, please see the :ref:`p_ai_agents` page.

 .. _s_guidelines_jobs: